-------

 Blood for Dracula (1974, Dir: Paul Morrisey, Wr: Paul Morrisey)-Sometimes a movie doesn’t have to be a great or even good film to be a must for viewing.
 Andy Warhol’s Blood for Dracula is one of those films.
 Filled with bad acting, copious sex scenes and a rather blah script, there is something joyous is it’s badness.
 The cherry on the cake is Joe Dallesandro’s Brooklynese dialect amongst the all European cast.

 The Changeling (1980, Dir: Peter Medak, Wr: William Gray)-This fantastic ghost story shows that atmosphere and a good creepy story can be as scary as anything.
-Starring George C. Scott as a recent widower who moves into a house that is occupied by the ghost of a young boy; the film’s non-use of special effects is a rarity in horror.
+Starring George C. Scott as a recent widower who moves into a house that is occupied by the ghost of a young boy; the film’s

 Cry in the Dark (1988, Dir: Fred Shepisi, Wr: Robert Caswell)-Unfortunately, this film is only known for it’s infamous line ‘The dingo ate my baby!’
 However, this excellent Australian offering thoroughly examines how the media manipulates a story, how public obsession clouds truth and how quickly the truth gets lost in the quest for sensationalism.